 Summary of safety profile: In 8 phase 3a trials 4,792 patients were exposed to semaglutide.
 The most frequently reported adverse reactions in clinical trials were gastrointestinal disorders, including nausea (very common), diarrhoea (very common) and vomiting (common).
 In general, these reactions were mild or moderate in severity and of short duration.

-Tabulated list of adverse reactions: Table 7 lists adverse reactions identified in all phase 3a trials in patients with type 2 diabetes mellitus (further described in Pharmacology: Pharmacodynamics under Actions).
-The frequencies of the adverse reactions are based on a pool of the phase 3a trials excluding the cardiovascular outcomes trial (see text as follows the table for additional details).
+Tabulated list of adverse reactions: Table 7 lists adverse reactions identified in all phase 3a trials in patients with type 2 diabetes mellitus (previously described in Pharmacology: Pharmacodynamics under Actions).
+The frequencies of the adverse reactions are based on a pool of the phase 3a trials excluding the cardiovascular outcomes trial (see text below the table for additional details).

 The reactions are listed as follows by system organ class and absolute frequency.
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
 (See Table 7.)